 - Insect bites

-Signs And Symptoms Of Hives During Pregnancy:
+Symptoms Of Hives During Pregnancy

-- Raised welts
+- Raised red welts on the skin

 - Dry skin

 Do not self-medicate by taking over-the-counter medications.
 Consult your doctor and follow their prescription.
 For pregnancy hives, your doctor may prescribe over-the-counter antihistamines such as Benadryl, Allegra, Claritin, Chlor-Trimeton, and Zyrtec (4).

 For a severe rash, such as PUPPP, they may suggest oral medications and anti-itch creams.